Oxford Spring School in Ecological Economics 2019

 The applied module will be taught by active professionals and experts, who advise international organizations, national and city governments around the world and have experience working with EU institutions.
 The School will draw on the EU experience of environmental policy and will focus in its applied part on green fiscal reform, climate change, renewable energy, multidimensional poverty measurement, sustainable cities and values.
 The scope of sustainability issues addressed during the Summer School, covering not only economic and environmental, but also social sustainability, will make this Summer School truly unique.

 The course is designed for multiple points of entry and could be helpful for PhD students, government experts, representatives of international organizations and business.
 The course will give participants an opportunity to explore key methodologies for ecological-economic analysis and to apply these to various case studies.
-Oxford Summer and Winter Schools in Ecological Economics organized by Environment Europe attracted participants from 52 countries, including Canada, USA, Mexico, Ecuador, Costa Rica, Brazil, Colombia, Peru, UK, France, Germany, Austria, Spain, Italy, Portugal, Belgium, Czech Republic, Denmark, Bosnia, Latvia, Ghana, Nigeria, China, India, Taiwan, and Australia (please see the map).
+Oxford Summer and Winter Schools in Ecological Economics organized by Environment Europe attracted participants from 52 countries, including Canada, USA, Mexico, Ecuador, Costa Rica, Brazil, Colombia, Peru, UK, France, Germany, Austria, Spain, Italy, Portugal, Belgium, Czech Republic, Denmark, Bosnia, Latvia, Ghana, Nigeria, China, India, Taiwan, New Zealand and Australia, including representatives of UNDP, UNEP, ILO, IUCN, OECD, WWF, leading universities, NGOs and government ministries. (please see the map).